 - You’ll need to allow time for the dessert to soften before cutting.
 Leave on the counter for 25-30 minutes then use a sharp knife to cut into pieces.

-- Top with a dollop of whipped cream and a fresh berry just before serving, if desired.
+- Top with a dollop of whipped cream and a fresh strawberry just before serving, if desired.

 Thanks for visiting come back soon!